Brazil union says Petrobras fails to address demands

-BRASILIA, Sept 25 Brazil's national oil workers federation (FUP) said on Wednesday that state-run oil company Petroleo Brasileira SA had presented it with an offer one month into contract negotiations that did not address its wage demands.
+BRASILIA Brazil's national oil workers federation (FUP) said on Wednesday that state-run oil company Petroleo Brasileira SA (PETR4.SA) had presented it with an offer one month into contract negotiations that did not address its wage demands.

 Petrobras had not come up with a formal wage proposal or addressed health, security and outsourcing issues, the FUP said in a statement, describing the offer as a "pseudo proposal".